SAAKSHI2/Sudoku_Solver/README.md

  - This project is a Sudoku Solver that solves almost any sudoku puzzle.
 The user input a partially filled 9x9 sudoku, empty space in the grid is represented by 0 and the        program gives the solved sudoku as output.

- -This project uses backtracking and recursion.
+ - This project uses backtracking and recursion.

 Programming Language used :